Spatial Visualization in/for Digital Humanities Research

 -

-Download and unzip the workshop data folder below.
+- 3 Download and unzip the workshop data folder below.
 This will be available on the course website in May.
 You will receive an email when the course website and data are ready to download.
 Download it to a location on your physical computer, such as Desktop or Downloads, not OneDrive.
+This item is quite large, so please download to an external thumbdrive if needed.

-- Create a free account for the various platforms we will use.
+- 4 Create free accounts for the various platforms we will use.

 - ArcGIS Online StoryMaps See here for documentation on creating a public/free account.
 If your institution subscribes to ArcGIS, you can use the subscription version but ensure you have access through your institution.